joshuaebowling/node-web-scraper/book.md

 38 Jesus said to them, “You do not know what you are asking.
 Are you able to drink the cup that I drink, or to be baptized with the baptism with which I am baptized?”
 38 ―No saben lo que están pidiendo —les replicó Jesús—. ¿Pueden acaso beber el trago amargo de la copa que yo bebo, o pasar por la prueba del bautismo con el que voy a ser probado?[g]
 39 And they said to him, “We are able.”
 And Jesus said to them, “The cup that I drink you will drink, and with the baptism with which I am baptized, you will be baptized,
-39 ―Sí, podemos.
+39 ―Sí, podemos. ―Ustedes beberán de la copa que yo bebo —les respondió Jesús— y pasarán por la prueba del bautismo con el que voy a ser probado,
 40 but to sit at my right hand or at my left is not mine to grant, but it is for those for whom it has been prepared.”
 40 pero el sentarse a mi derecha o a mi izquierda no me corresponde a mí concederlo.
 Eso ya está decidido.[h]
 41 And when the ten heard it, they began to be indignant at James and John.
 41 Los otros diez, al oír la conversación, se indignaron contra Jacobo y Juan.
 42 And Jesus called them to him and said to them, “You know that those who are considered rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
-42 Así que Jesús los llamó y les dijo:
+42 Así que Jesús los llamó y les dijo: ―Como ustedes saben, los que se consideran jefes de las naciones oprimen a los súbditos, y los altos oficiales abusan de su autoridad.
 43 But it shall not be so among you.
 But whoever would be great among you must be your servant,[d]
 43 Pero entre ustedes no debe ser así.
 Al contrario, el que quiera hacerse grande entre ustedes deberá ser su servidor,
 44 and whoever would be first among you must be slave[e] of all.